Help customers to choose delicatessen products in a retail environment

 • Neglecting to check for allergies, intolerances, or religious/cultural dietary restrictions before making product suggestions.

-• Misconception: Health and Safety is only the manager's responsibility.
-Correction: Every employee in a retail environment has a legal and moral responsibility to understand and follow health and safety procedures, report hazards, and contribute to maintaining a safe workplace for themselves, colleagues, and customers.
+• Misconception: Health and safety is only the manager's responsibility.
+Correction: Every employee has a duty to follow safety procedures, report hazards, and use equipment correctly to maintain a safe environment for colleagues and customers.

 Frequently Asked Questions